 (5) operate on a continuous basis throughout the year.

-(b) For purposes of complying with medical assistance requirements, an adult day treatment program may choose among the methods of clinical supervision specified in Minnesota Rules, part 9505.0371, subpart 4.
+(b) For purposes of complying with medical assistance requirements, an adult day treatment program must comply with the method of clinical supervision specified in Minnesota Rules, part 9505.0371, subpart 4.
 The clinical supervision must be performed by a qualified supervisor who satisfies the requirements of Minnesota Rules, part 9505.0371, subpart 5.

 (c) County boards may request a waiver from including day treatment services if they can document that:

 (1) an alternative plan of care exists through the county's community support services for clients who would otherwise need day treatment services;

 (2) day treatment, if included, would be duplicative of other components of the community support services; and